earthly/website/blog/_posts/2021-09-30-awk-examples.md

 ## Awk Sample Data

 To move beyond simple printing, I need some sample data.
-I'm will use the book portion of the [amazon product reviews dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) for the rest of this tutorial.
+I will use the book portion of the [amazon product reviews dataset](https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt) for the rest of this tutorial.

 > This dataset contains product reviews and metadata from Amazon, including 142.8 million reviews spanning May 1996 - July 2014.
 >